 The Library has three locations in Brussels – Ixelles, Woluwe-Saint-Lambert and Ambiorix – each beautifully decorated in Scandinavian design and with access to living rooms as well as a garden to give it a cosy feel.
 The key ingredient is the ambiance.
 It is home to a diverse and vibrant community from policy-makers to designers and offers co-working spaces, private offices and meeting rooms in various package deals.

 This co-working space in Brussels has an additional location in the countryside.
-The Mug’s Brussels premises have two floors dedicated to co-working and offers 24/7 access to shared office space, meeting rooms and unlimited fair trade coffee.
+The Mug’s Brussels premises have two floors dedicated to co-working and offers 24/7 access to shared office space, meeting rooms, as well as unlimited fair trade coffee.
 Popular with journalists and communication professionals, its community consists of around 50 individuals and small businesses.

 A favourite with designers and creative types in Brussels, Factory Forty is an innovative workspace based at fashion designer Oliver Strelli’s former HQ.
 In addition to a variety of open-plan spaces and meeting halls, there is a garden complete with chicken coop.
 Plans range from a few days a month to 24/7 access.

-The largest and oldest co-working space in Brussels, Beta Co-work offers shared workspace and monthly facilitated networking events to professionals and entrepreneurs based in the city.
+The largest and also the oldest co-working space in Brussels, Beta Co-work offers shared workspace and monthly facilitated networking events to professionals and entrepreneurs based in the city.

 Visit our directory to discover co-working spaces in Belgium.